edwardgerold/edwardgerold/README.md

 - 💬 Ask me about my WEB3 experiences or AI trends!

-- 📫 Reach me at @edwardgerold on X or on LinkedIn.

 - ⚡ Fun fact: I built a simple e-commerce platform using blockchain!